babaid/AAPerturb/README.md

 It is going to clean all the files and save them.
 Specifying the input dir to be the same as the output dir is prohibited due to the safety of your dataset.

+### Benchmarks

+By building run-benchmarks, you can measure the execution time for a given test dataset.
+Obviously the interface finding part takes the most time, approximately 1s for a structure.
+Perturbation can take also longer if there are always clashes.
+Once I figure out some performance issues and maybe move graph creation also to my code instead of doing it in python, dataset creation should be a piece of cake in terms of speed.